IDBI Bank Q4 net profit rises 64% to Rs 1,133 crore

 On the asset quality front, the bank recorded significant improvement with gross NPA (non performing assets) falling to 6.38 percent from 13.82 percent in the December quarter.
 Net NPA fell to 0.92 percent from 1.08 percent a quarter ago.

-Along with the announcement of Q4 results, the board of directors recommended a dividend of Re.
-1 per equity share of face value of Rs 10 each of FY23.
+Along with the announcement of Q4 results, the board of directors recommended a dividend of Rs 1 per equity share of face value of Rs 10 each of FY23.

-On April 28, IDBI Bank shares closed flat at Rs 54.55 on the NSE.
+On April 28, IDBI Bank shares closed flat at Rs 54.55 a piece on the NSE.